gdg-x/hoverboard/data/posts/2023-liberty-js-returns.md

-Since our last conference in 2019, we've been meeting monthly trying to figure out when the next LibertyJS could be.
-As a team, we've been to numerous virtual conferences to see if that could be our path forward to see you all again soon.
-But alas, virtual doesn't have the same excitement, engagement, and networking as in person does.

-We want to throw the best conference for our community and have decided to wait this never-ending pandemic out.

 We are happy to announce that we have secured dates with our venue for October 12th and 13th of 2023.
+We welcome you back to the National Museum of American Jewish History where we will be holding our first event since lockdown in person!

 Your health and safety plus the spirit of an in-person experience is of the utmost importance to us.
 We can't wait to hear all about your new challenges, new tech stacks, and successes over the last few years.

 We are now accepting Speaker candidates through papercall.
 [Click here to submit](https://www.papercall.io/libertyjs-2023)